 “We’re thinking of buying a villa in Nerja,” said Stuart after they exchanged loving glances.
 “But want to look around first.
 Perhaps you can give us a few pointers?”

-“My pleasure,” I said, a tad over-enthusiastically.
+“My pleasure,” I said.
 “I’m in the bar every evening.”
 I pointed out the toilets, café, and money kiosk and went back to Lola to collect the next arrivals.

 If all the couples were like this, I thought as I elbowed my way through the meeters and greeters, we might not have to bother with organized activities.